paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-070-manufactured-home-construction-and-safety-standards.md

   (G) the administration and enforcement of the installation standards authorized by [section 5404 of this title](./chapter-070-manufactured-home-construction-and-safety-standards.md#section-5404) in States in which the Secretary is required to implement an installation program after the expiration of the 5-year period set forth in [section 5404(c)(2)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5404/c/2/B&num=0&edition=prelim), and the administration and enforcement of a dispute resolution program described in [section 5422(c)(12) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5422/c/12&num=0&edition=prelim) in States in which the Secretary is required to implement such a program after the expiration of the 5-year period set forth in [section 5422(g)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5422/g/2&num=0&edition=prelim); and

-(2) subject to subsection (e) of this section, use amounts from any fee collected under paragraph (1) of this subsection to pay expenses referred to in that paragraph, which shall be exempt and separate from any limitations on the Department regarding full-time equivalent positions and travel.
+(2) subject to subsection (e), use amounts from any fee collected under paragraph (1) of this subsection to pay expenses referred to in that paragraph, which shall be exempt and separate from any limitations on the Department regarding full-time equivalent positions and travel.

 **(b) Contractors** In using amounts from any fee collected under this section, the Secretary shall ensure that separate and independent contractors are retained to carry out monitoring and inspection work and any other work that may be delegated to a contractor under this chapter.